ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 compromised devices from getting access to the network and potentially harming others.

-Typically, a trustworthy solution starts with a specific component (sometimes referred to as a root of trust) that often provides trustworthy device identity, and performs a series of operations that enables trustworthiness appraisals for other components.
+Typically, a solution starts with a specific component (sometimes referred to as a root of trust) that often provides trustworthy device identity, and performs a series of operations that enables trustworthiness appraisals for other components.
 Such components perform operations that help determine the trustworthiness of yet other components, by collecting, protecting or signing measurements.